-This is a unique and renowned course designed specifically for those who are already practising as or who wish to establish themselves as professional theatre directors.
+East 15 Acting School’s MA/MFA Theatre Directing is a unique and renowned course designed specifically for those who are already practicing as or who wish to establish themselves as professional theatre directors.

-MA/MFA Theatre Directing is open to emerging theatre directors from the UK and to students from around the world.
-Teaching is by a wide range of leading directors and professional practitioners from the UK and overseas.
-The programme benefits from its close ties with the London theatre world, which provides training expertise of the highest calibre and the professional networks that are vital to launching a career.
+It is open to emerging theatre directors from the UK and to students from around the world.
+Our teaching is driven by a wide range of leading directors and professional practitioners from the UK and overseas.
+The program benefits from its close ties with the London theatre world, which provides training expertise of the highest calibre and the professional networks that are vital to launching a Theatre Directing career.

 East 15 also runs some modules overseas, most recently in Moscow and Bali, involving specialist practical study in an alternative cultural environment.